American International Group Inc (AIG) Shares Rise Despite Market Challenges - News Heater

 Conclusion

-In conclusion, American International Group Inc (AIG) has seen better performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To sum up, American International Group Inc (AIG) has seen a better performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.